FusionAuth/fusionauth-site/site/_posts/2023-02-17-consents-example.md

 <!--more-->

 The application itself is very simple: it will let users sign up via FusionAuth, allow them to set their permissions for marketing consent, and allow them to update their profile and consents at any time.
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
 You can also [skip ahead and view the code](https://github.com/fusionauth/fusionauth-example-express-consents), although much of the application is defined in FusionAuth as detailed in this guide.

+{% include _callout-note.liquid
+           content="The profile and custom registration forms described below are part of our paid plans.
+Please see the [pricing page](/pricing) for more information about paid plans.
+Consents, however, are community plan features."
+%}

 ## Prerequisites